 Sadaqah, and Sadaqah Jariyah, are voluntary selfless acts carried out by anyone for the benefit of everyone.

 Your Sadaqah has given orphans and widows a purpose to live.
 It has given thousands of family’s food supplies from our monthly food parcels, and thousands of orphans a sponsorship.
-Your Sadaqah has even helped unsponsored children and families by mending their houses and giving urgent medical treatment to help people like Rubina and her son see again.
+Your Sadaqah has even helped unsponsored children and families by mending their houses and giving urgent medical treatment like sight restoring surgery to help them be independent.